waynodiablo/Oystercard/thermostat/thermostat.md

 ## Stage 3

-* Style your thermostat using CSS
+* Style your thermostat using CSS.
+Go to town and make it look beautiful!

 ## Stage 4